 to schedule your donation.

 One in seven people entering the hospital will need blood.
-You can save the lives of up to four people each time you give blood.
+You can save the lives of up to three people each time you give blood.
 Blood donation costs you nothing but your time, and only takes an hour or less!

 How your blood donation helps

 Our doctors use blood donations for patients undergoing treatments such as: